dappsnation/akita-ng-fire/doc/cookbook/dynamic-stores.md

 If you want to sync one collection with several stores you can use [Dynamic Stores](https://datorama.github.io/akita/docs/angular/local-state/#dynamic-stores) from Akita.

-First create a Store with unique id :
+First create a Store with unique id:

 ```typescript
 export class MovieStore extends EntityStore<MovieState> {